LNWR 4ft Shunter

-Unusually they were fitted with launch-type boilers.
+Unusually, they were fitted with launch-type boilers.
 These have a cylindrical furnace, rather than a conventional locomotive firebox.
-This limits the grate area and ashpan size, although this is not a limitation for short-ranged shunters.
+This limits the grate area and ashpan size, although this is not a limitation for short-range shunters.
 One advantage is that the ashpan does not project downwards, making it possible to place the rear axle further back.
-For a dock shunter operating on tight radius curves this is useful, as it reduces the rear overhang and so the amount by which the coupling and buffers swing sideways on curves.
+For a dock shunter operating on tight radius curves, this is useful, as it reduces the rear overhang and so the amount by which the coupling and buffers swing sideways on curves.

 Preservation

 One example survives in the NRM collection, kept at the Ribble Steam Railway.

 1439 was built at Crewe in 1865.
 Re-numbered as 3042, it worked on the Liverpool Docks railway system, with oil fuel apparatus and a warning bell for use on the roadway lines.
 After the outbreak of World War I in 1914, it was loaned to the Kynoch shell factory at Witton, Birmingham and re-numbered 4.
 The larger round buffers, typical for small shunters, were fitted at this time.

 After the war, Kynoch purchased the locomotive and kept it in service.
 In 1935, it was given a new boiler by W. G. Bagnall, a noted maker of small launch-type boilers, with an increased working pressure of 160 psi and the original Ramsbottom safety valve replaced by two Pop safety valves.
 It became surplus in 1953, and was given to the BTC in 1954 for the beginnings of the National Railway Museum collection as the only surviving example of an original Ramsbottom locomotive (as Cornwall was one he rebuilt).
 Since January 2009, it has been displayed at the Ribble Steam Railway.